Xeverous/the_website/website/pages/cpp/tutorials/beginner/xa_error_handling/02_assertions/assertions.rst

 :cch:`static_assert` is commonly used within templates as it allows to ensure that various compile-time requirements are satisfied.
 When given invalid types or values, it's much better to get a compiler error with the message from failed assertion than a complex template error describing many details.

-TODO good simple static assert example
+TOEXAMPLE good simple static assert example

 Recommendations
 ###############